hgeraldino/comdb2-oom-example/README.md

 in a long-lived application.

 ## Context
-Each instance of a `com.bloomberg.comdb2.jdbc.Comdb2Connection` connection object creates an [internal Comdb2Handle](https://github.com/bloomberg/comdb2/blob/master/cdb2jdbc/src/main/java/com/bloomberg/comdb2/jdbc/Comdb2Connection.java#L89) instance that is used to communicate with the database.
+Each instance of a `com.bloomberg.comdb2.jdbc.Comdb2Connection` class creates an [internal Comdb2Handle](https://github.com/bloomberg/comdb2/blob/master/cdb2jdbc/src/main/java/com/bloomberg/comdb2/jdbc/Comdb2Connection.java#L89) instance that is used to communicate with the database.